murat-taskaynatan/Blockdag-Node-Manager/README.md

 Waitress concurrency is tunable through `/etc/blockdag-node-manager/node-manager.env` via `WAITRESS_THREADS`, `WAITRESS_BACKLOG`, and `WAITRESS_CONNECTION_LIMIT`, which default to `12`, `256`, and `0` (unlimited) so the proxy can hold more simultaneous connections without overflowing the queue.

+SSL is handled by nginx on the host.
+The installer drops a node_manager vhost in /etc/nginx/sites-available/ (symlinked into sites-enabled).
+To serve the login page over HTTPS:
+  1. Provision a cert (e.g., via Let’s Encrypt certbot certonly --nginx -d your.domain or copy an existing fullchain.pem/privkey.pem pair into /etc/letsencrypt/live/...).
+  2. Edit /etc/nginx/sites-available/node_manager so it has a server block listening on 443 with ssl_certificate / ssl_certificate_key pointing at the cert files.
+Keep the existing proxy_pass http://node_manager_backend stanza so nginx still forwards to Waitress on port 8081.
+  3. Optionally add an HTTP → HTTPS redirect block (listen 80; return 301 https://$host$request_uri;) so users always land on TLS.
+  4. Run sudo nginx -t and sudo systemctl reload nginx.
+Once nginx terminates TLS, the Node Manager login page (and all other routes) are served at https://your.domain/.
+Because the app doesn’t need to know about TLS, no extra Flask settings are required—the cookie/session code works the same whether nginx connects via plain HTTP or HTTPS on the front end.

 Liveness auto-recovery now seeds two env overrides on fresh installs: `BDAG_LIVENESS_RECOVER_COOLDOWN_SEC=240` to cap the waiting period between liveness interventions at four minutes, and `BDAG_LIVENESS_MAX_RESTARTS=3` so the guard escalates to a snapshot restore sooner when repeated restarts fail.
 Adjust those values in `node-manager.env` if your fleet needs a different cadence.

 The settings form also exposes a memory-pressure auto-restart: enable the toggle and enter a percent value (e.g., `90`) so the manager will restart every discovered node sequentially (60 s between restarts) when host memory usage climbs above that threshold.
 Use it as a safety valve when the OS starts to swap.